kaw393939/git_python_testing_setup_homework/readme.md

 ```
 9. Once you have a new project setup and everything working, just submit a link to your repository to Canvas.

-Specifically, you'll set up:

-- **Python Virtual Environments**: Essential for managing project-specific dependencies.
-- **Pytest**: A powerful framework for writing and running Python tests.
-- **Pylint**: A tool for analyzing your Python code for errors and enforcing a coding standard.
-- **Coverage**: A tool for measuring the coverage of your unit tests.
-- **Git**: To practice version control techniques such as branching, merging, and using stash.

-Additionally, we will delve into integrating these tools with Visual Studio Code (VSCode) and Windows Subsystem for Linux (WSL 2), enhancing your ability to manage development tasks.

-**Note: You should practice GIT and setting up a project more than one time, until you feel comfortable with all the commands.
-Even if you us VScode, you should still use the terminal for as many GIT commands as possible.
-Building a solid foundation with GIT will help you a lot in the long run**

-## Learning Objectives

-By the end of this homework, you should be able to:

-1. Set up a Python virtual environment and manage dependencies.
-2. Use `pip freeze` to create a `requirements.txt` file.
-3. Configure and utilize pytest, pylint, and coverage in a Python project.
-4. Apply git commands for effective version control.
-5. Integrate VSCode with WSL 2 for a streamlined development process.

-## Conceptual Readings Required

-Understanding the broader context of these tools and methodologies is crucial.
-Please read the following materials to gain insights into their professional application:

-1. **Automated Testing at Google**: A case study on the importance of automated testing in software development.
-[Read here](https://itrevolution.com/articles/case-study-automated-testing-google/).
-2. **Agile Manifesto**: The foundation of Agile software development, highlighting the role of automated testing.
-[Read here](https://agilemanifesto.org/principles.html).
-3. **The 12 Factor App**: A guide to best practices in maintaining mission-critical software, relevant to our course.
-[Read here](https://12factor.net/).
-4. **Continuous Integration**: An article explaining the practice of continuous testing and deployment, essential for Agile implementation.
-[Read here](https://martinfowler.com/articles/continuousIntegration.html).

 ## Tutorial References Created by Instructor